lmc2179/lmc2179.github.io/drafts/learning_curve.md

 The relationship between sample size and model quality has a name: the [learning curve](https://en.wikipedia.org/wiki/Learning_curve_(machine_learning)).

 We have some intuition about the shape of this curve.
 As the number of samples grows, the performance of the model usually improves rapidly and then "flattens out" until adding more data points have little effect.
+We'll make the ASSUMPTION that this type of shape describes the curve, and the main question is whether we're currently in the steeply rising part of the curve, or the flatter part

 Cross validation https://en.wikipedia.org/wiki/Cross-validation_(statistics)